stefuthomas/web-restaurant-app/README.md

 ## Features of the application

 - Searching for restaurants
-- Changing the order that the restaurants are displayed
+- Filtering and sorting of the restaurants
-- Registration and profile management for avatar
+- Registration and profile management
+- Viewing the restaurants on the map

 ## How to access the page